Colleges by Location

 Non-Need Based

-171 students, including freshmen, were awarded institutional non-need-based scholarship or grant aid at this school in 2025.
-6 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+171 students, including freshmen, got institutional non-need-based scholarship or grant aid at this institution in 2025.
+Institutional grants or scholarships that are not based on financial need were given to 6 full-time freshman.
 The total amount of non-need-based institutional scholarships/grants was $739,242.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.

 Majors